 Always trust the brand.

-Some established manufacturers such as Bernina, Brother, Juki, and Janome have been tried, tested and proved to make the best sewing products in the market.
+Some established manufacturers such as Bay Lock, Bernina, Brother, Juki, and Janome have been tried, tested, and proven to make the best sewing products in the market.
 Most likely their coverstitch machine is just as good.

 New brands tend to have more trial errors while others, in retrospect, may surprise you with wonderful products.